lijuqiang/redis-for-windows-64/README.md

     - redis-check-dump.exe
     - redis-check-aof.exe

+For your convinience all binaries and the MSI for the Redis-Watcher service will be available in the msvs/bin/release|debug directories.

+### RedisWatcher
+With this release we added a Windows Service that can be used to start and monitor one or more Redis instances, the service monitors the processes and restart them if they stop.

+You can find the project to build the service under the msvs\RedisWatcher directory.
+In the readme on the same location you will find the instructions on how to build and use the service.

 ### Release Notes

-This is a pre-release version of the software and is not yet fully tested, because of that we are keeping the Fork/COW code on a separate branch until testing is completed.
+This is a pre-release version of the software and is not yet fully tested.
 This is intended to be a 32bit release only.
 No work has been done in order to produce a 64bit version of Redis on Windows.
 To run the test suite requires some manual work:

 - The tests assume that the binaries are in the src folder, so you need to copy the binaries from the msvs folder to src.